eduardogerentklein/feedback-widget/web/README.md

 -   [ ] [html2canvas](https://html2canvas.hertzen.com/) - Screenshots with JavaScript.
 -   [ ] [phosphor-react](https://phosphoricons.com/) - Flexible icon family for interfaces, diagrams, and presentations.

-## 🚀 Deploy

-The chosen deployment platform for this project was [Vercel](https://vercel.com/) (Static Deploy and JAMstack, global CDN).

-## 🔖 Layout

-You can take a look at the project layout through [this link](https://www.figma.com/community/file/1102912516166573468), just select the option page: "Protótipo - Desktop".
-You must have an account on [Figma](http://figma.com/) website to get access.

 ## 🐱‍💻 Environment variables

 After cloning the repository, you should set the following environment variables to run this project. [(Expose these environment variables to __Vite__ by prefixing with "VITE_")](https://vitejs.dev/guide/env-and-mode.html#env-files)